-2. All addictions entail the same fundamental brain changes, which have been thoroughly documented in both substance and chemical addictions, and which are reflected in a specific set of symptoms.
+2. All addictions entail a constellation of shared fundamental brain changes, which have been documented in both substance and chemical addictions, and which are reflected in a specific set of signs, symptoms and behaviors.

-4. Porn is inducing morphing sexual tastes in some users.
+4. Internet porn is inducing morphing sexual tastes in some users.

-5. Porn is inducing various other symptoms (loss of attraction to real partners, social anxiety, depression, brain fog, lack of motivation and withdrawal symptoms) in some users.
+5. Internet porn is exacerbating or inducing various other symptoms (loss of attraction to real partners, social anxiety, depression, brain fog, lack of motivation, emotional numbness, withdrawal symptoms, etc.) in some users.

 6. Many who give up Internet porn often notice gradual improvement in items 3-5.
 The only variable they appear to have in common is Internet porn use.

 7. Intense arousal has the power to condition sexuality, particularly adolescent sexuality, as a matter of neuroscience.

 Is there any scientific foundation for these claims?
 Yes.
 In fact, it is "pseudoscientific" to suggest that porn addiction does not exist.
 The American Society of Addiction Medicine (3000 addiction doctors and researchers) agrees that "sexual behavior addictions exist" and involve the same mechanisms and symptoms as other addictions.
 Social anxiety, depression, lack of motivation, brain fog and withdrawal symptoms are common in all addictions.
 Medical experts and recent studies have confirmed that porn-induced erectile dysfunctions exist.
 We suspect porn-induced sexual problems are widespread as recent research has documented a 1000% or more rise in erectile dysfunction rates in men under 40.
 Low libido rates are up 400%.
 Such shocking statistics are likely related to the fact that adolescent brains are particularly plastic and hyper-responsive to reward.

 Where is the scientific support for the suggestion that Internet porn addiction exists?